Rocky Bernard

-Robert "Rocky" Eugene Bernard, Jr. (born April 19, 1979) is a former American football defensive tackle who was drafted by the Seattle Seahawks in the fifth round of the 2002 NFL Draft.
-He played college football at Texas A&M.
+Robert "Rocky" Eugene Bernard Jr. (born April 19, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the fifth round of the 2002 NFL draft.
+He played college football for the Texas A&M Aggies.

 Professional career

 Seattle Seahawks

-Bernard was drafted by the Seahawks in the fifth round of the 2002 NFL Draft.
+Bernard was selected by the Seahawks in the fifth round of the 2002 NFL draft with the 146th overall pick.
 Bernard was mostly used as a backup in his first three seasons in the league before becoming the starting right defensive tackle in 2005, earning 8.5 sacks with two more in the NFC Championship Game against the Carolina Panthers.
 Bernard amassed a total of forty-two tackles in the 2005 season.

 On August 30, 2008, the National Football League suspended Bernard for the Seahawks' 2008 season opener for violating the league's personal conduct policy.
 Bernard was arrested in April on investigation of domestic violence.
 He allegedly punched his ex-girlfriend in the forehead.
 He lost $235,000 in salary for the suspension.